nspcc-dev/neo-go-sc-wrkshp/README.md

 #### Network
 There are 3 types of network.
 Private net -- it’s the private one which you can run locally.
 Testnet and Mainnet where much of the nodes across the world now running.
-NEO has a nice monitor where you can find particular node running in the blockchain network.
+Neo has a nice monitor where you can find particular node running in the blockchain network.
 [Neo Monitor](http://monitor.cityofzion.io/)

 ## Workshop.
 Preparation